The Great Pacific Garbage Patch is so large that tiny creatures are making it home

 Now, a study, published on Monday in the journal Nature Ecology & Evolution, has revealed that dozens of tiny coastal species are surviving and reproducing in the GPGP.

-Among the colonies are crabs, sea anemones and miniscule invertebrates.
+Among the colonies are crabs, sea anemones and minuscule invertebrates.

 Unlike organic matter, plastic, particularly sturdy items like buoys and nets, don’t decompose and float around in the ocean indefinitely, acting as life rafts for tiny creatures.